 Teacher Erica:

 Miss Erica, Coach Erica, or Teacher Erica.
 I’ve been teaching enrichment activities to children since I first turned 18, working in New Jersey at the same play space that I visited as a toddler and teaching the same classes that I used to attend.
-While there, I was taught about early child education by an amazing group of experienced art, music, gym, SpEd, and reading teachers.
+While there, I was taught about early childhood education by an amazing group of experienced art, music, gym, SpEd, and reading teachers.
 I learned that while these activities are fun for children and their families, they’re an incredibly important part of a child’s physical and mental development.
 Enriching activities lay groundwork that toddlers need to become bright, compassionate children.

 Why it’s great: